Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ### Calculating the SHA256

-The `sha256` value is usually calculated by the command
+The `sha256` value is usually calculated by the command:

 ```bash
 $ shasum -a 256 <file>